Normal Function

 Fibrochondrogenesis

-At least seven mutations in the COL11A1 gene have been identified in people with fibrochondrogenesis type 1, a disorder of bone growth characterized by severe skeletal abnormalities, hearing loss, and vision loss.
+At least seven variants in the COL11A1 gene have been identified in people with fibrochondrogenesis type 1, a disorder of bone growth characterized by severe skeletal abnormalities, hearing loss, and vision loss.
 Infants with fibrochondrogenesis type 1 have a very narrow chest that prevents the lungs from developing normally.
 Most children with this condition are stillborn or die shortly after birth from respiratory failure, although some have lived into childhood.

 More About This Health ConditionStickler syndrome